- Plan ahead and purchase your Timed Entry Permit/Reservation up to one month in advance of the day(s) you plan to visit.

 The Annual Park Pass is currently $70, so if you’re coming more than once, it pays for itself.

-The park has a “Day Use Pass” valid for one day only and costs $25.
-Also, if you walk in or take the Shuttle Bus, a fee of $20 per person is charged, good for 7 days.
+The park has a “Day Use Pass” valid for one day only and costs $30.
+Also, if you walk in or take the Shuttle Bus, a fee of $15 per person is charged.

-Yes, in 2020 there are 5.
-On Martin Luther King Jr Day Jan 20; April 18 (National Park Week); August 26 (National Park Service birthday); September 26 (National Public Lands Day); and November 11 (Veteran’s Day) no entrance fees will be charged.
+Yes, there are 5.
+On Martin Luther King Jr Day in January; April (National Park Week); August (Outdoors Act/National Park Service birthday); September (National Public Lands Day); and November (Veteran’s Day) no entrance fees will be charged.
 Other fees for camping, reservations, concessions, etc. are still in effect.
+Implemented first in 2021 to alleviate crowding, you must also have a Timed Entry Permit Reservation, available online at Recreation.gov for $2

 The Senior Pass covers entrance fees for the pass holder and passengers in a non-commercial vehicle, and a 50% discount on some fees like camping, boat launch, swimming.
-You must get your pass in person at the Park.
+You must get your pass in person at the Park entrance stations, payable by credit or debit card, by showing a valid ID.

 The Keyhole Route, Longs Peak’s classic mountaineering route, is open for hiking for only a short time most summers.
 In an average year, park rangers consider the route non-technical July 14 to September 15 when free from ice and snow.
 You’ll cross enormous vertical rock races and encounter narrow ledges, loose rock, and steep cliffs, and will need to scramble on all fours.